Antetokounmpo, Middleton lead Bucks past Kings 128-115

 Sacramento pulled within 12 early in the fourth but the Bucks remained in command throughout the quarter.

-Tyrese Haliburton paced the Kings with 23 points.
+Rookie guard Tyrese Haliburton, a native of Oshkosh, Wisconsin, paced the Kings with 23 points.
 DaQuan Jeffries added 18.

+“I dreamt of playing for the Bucks or against the Bucks, just playing in Milwaukee, playing in the NBA, my whole life,” Haliburton said.
+“It was special to have a lot of my friends and family in the stands.”

 TIP-INS